ZiyanK/service-catalog-api/README.md

 ```bash
 make test
 ```
-* If you want to build the application, you can also use
+* If you want to build the application, you can use
 ```bash
 make build
 ```